 Other office market highlights from the report:

-• Overall vacancy in the market is now approximately 12.15 percent, a significant improvement over the previous quarter.
+• Overall vacancy in the market is now approximately 16.2 percent, a slight increase over the previous quarter.

-• Both the total dollars and square feet of completed sales were more than double the totals for the fourth quarter, with $78,365,469 in completed sales comprising 956,596 square feet.
+• Total cost and square feet of completed sales increased well above fourth quarter lows, with $36,653,000 in completed sales comprising 207,750 square feet.

 • Average rents for Class A & B product remain unchanged, as they continue to show strong support in the range of $10.00-$15.00/sf NNN or $20.00-$25.00/sf gross for the deals completed during the quarter.
-These averages have hovered near this range for more than a year.
+These averages are essentially unchanged and have hovered near this range for more than a year.

 WCRE has expanded into southeastern Pennsylvania, and the firm’s quarterly reports now include a section on transactions, rates, and news from Philadelphia and the suburbs.
-Highlights from the first quarter in Pennsylvania include:
+Highlights from the fourth quarter in Pennsylvania include:

 WCRE also reports on the Southern New Jersey retail market.
 Retail highlights from the report include:

-• Retail vacancy in Camden County posted an improvement to 9.7 percent, while average rents jumped $1.70, in the range of $13.13/sf NNN.
+• Retail vacancy in Camden County posted another improvement, to 7.6 percent, while average rents fell again, to $15.54/sf NNN.

 The full report is available upon request.